General Terms and Conditions: New Machinery Division

 (2) The place of jurisdiction is Munich.

-(3) German law applies; the applicability of the UN Convention on Contracts for the International Sale of Goods (CISG) is excluded.
+(3) The law of the Federal Republic of Germany applies; the application of the UN Convention on Contracts for the International Sale of Goods is excluded.

 Status: 01/2023